+AND and OR lists are sequences of one or more pipelines separated by the control operators '&&' and '||', respectively.
+AND and OR lists are executed with left associativity.

-The control operators '&&' and '||' denote AND lists and OR lists, respectively.
-An AND list has the form command1 && command2 command2 is executed if, and only if, command1 returns an exit status of zero.
+An AND list has the form

+command1 && command2

+command2 is executed if, and only if, command1 returns an exit status of zero.